mlin6436/eden/ruby/install ruby via rvm.md

 ### Intro to RVM

 A full documentation on what is RVM, what it does, why uses it and a full guide on how to install it, is available [here](https://rvm.io/) and [here](https://github.com/wayneeseguin/rvm).
+Following would be brief steps to install RVM and Ruby on Linux/Mac with some problem shooting.

 ### Install RVM